 - You can track flights of stairs climbed because the Vivoactive 3 has a barometric altimeter, and the Forerunner 235 doesn’t.
 This also means that elevation tracking is more accurate in the Vivoactive 3, which is helpful for trail runners and hikers.

 - The Vivoactive 3 can track more activities, such as pool swimming, cardio, strength, golfing, skiing, etc (the Forerunner 235 only tracks running and biking).
 I was particularly interested in the swimming stats (pace per 100m, average number of strokes, etc).
 Note that in swimming mode, heart rate is disabled.
-Also, the swimming function is can be pretty inaccurate if you’re not a strong swimmer with consistent strokes.
+Also, the swimming function can be pretty inaccurate if you’re not a strong swimmer with consistent strokes.
 I usually get numbers that are 15% or more greater than what I’ve actually swum, but that’s likely on me for varying my stroke in the middle of a lap, or not having a strong stroke.
 Others say that swim tracking is very accurate unless there’s some external cause.

 If you’re a hardcore runner who wants fast GPS signal and doesn’t care to wear the watch for extended periods of time as a fitness tracker, I recommend the Forerunner 235.
 If you do other sports too and want a comfortable watch to wear all day, go with the Vivoactive 3.

 Those leaning towards the Forerunner 235 should know that there’s been buzz around the alleged release of the Forerunner 245, so you might want to wait for the updated version (either to snatch the new watch up, or the get better prices on the older Forerunner).
 [EDIT: released in April 2019, and an updated version of the Vivoactive 3 was also released in Fall 2019.
 See my review of the Forerunner 245 and Vivoactive 4 for more info.]

 Ultimately, I’m happy with my Vivoactive 3 Music.
 If I were to go back and do it again, I might test out another watch–the Coros APEX–since it has double the battery life (25 and 35 hours for the 42mm and 46mm, respecitively).
 The Vivoactive 3 Music’s 13 hours does the job, but if I were to tackle longer ultramarathons, I’d want longer battery life.
 Some more advanced metrics might be nice too–the Coros Apex measures stamina remaining after a run, as well as your anaerobic and aerobic thresholds.